Marcus Eli Ravage: International distortion campaign carried by Nazi Germany c. 1935 onwards

-In 1935, a synchronized rollout of articles in Nazi propaganda outlets began quote-mining and ideologically reframing Ravage's 1928 Century magazine essays, presenting them as alleged "confessions" of Jewish control over – and hostility toward – Western civilization.
-These overtly inflammatory pieces paved the way for the near-simultaneous release of the Welt-Dienst reissue of Ravage's essays, embellished with more ideologically elaborate, though no less hateful, distortion.
-Initially funded by Joseph Goebbels and later directed by Alfred Rosenberg, the Welt-Dienst office circulated these reprints blatantly without the author's or the original publisher's consent, often under sensationalized titles, and accompanied by mischaracterizing editorial prefaces (Note: The prefaces to the Welt-Dienst editions of Ravage's essays are ideologically distorting, and also factually inaccurate.
+Initially funded by Joseph Goebbels (and later directed by Alfred Rosenberg), the Welt-Dienst office in 1936 started to print expanded editions of Ravage's 1928 essays, blatantly without the author's or the original publisher's consent, often under sensationalized titles ('Bombshell against Christianity!' etc.), and accompanied by mischaracterizing editorial prefaces and translations that reinforced the ideological framing.
+(Note: The prefaces to the Welt-Dienst editions of Ravage's essays are ideologically distorting, and also factually inaccurate.
 For instance, they falsely claim he had five children, mistakenly counting his three children's multiple forenames as separate individuals.
-The error can be backtraced to a 24 October 1935 intelligence circular by the Deutscher Beobachter in New York and became reprinted by Welt-Dienst without verification.) as well as tendentious translations that reinforced the ideological framing.
-Numerous editions appeared directly under Fleischhauer's established imprint – i.e. his original pseudonym U. Bodung-Verlag.
+The error can be backtraced to a 24 October 1935 intelligence circular by the Deutscher Beobachter in New York and became reprinted by Welt-Dienst without verification.)
+Numerous editions appeared directly under Fleischhauer's established imprint, i.e. his original pseudonym U. Bodung-Verlag.